-The City of Riverside, in conjunction with Southern California Edison (SCE), is in the process of moving forward with an upgrade of Riverside’s electrical public utility solely by proposing above ground high voltage transmission towers through our City of Jurupa Valley, with no regard for the significant physical, social, environmental, and economic impacts that this project will have on our City.
-This project will decimate the heart of the City’s future commercial corridor along the I-15 freeway, impact a number of future residents in housing developments approved and under construction, and significantly impact current residents and one elementary school along its route.
+The City of Riverside, in conjunction with Southern California Edison (SCE), is in the process of moving forward with an upgrade of Riverside’s electrical public utility solely by proposing above ground high voltage transmission towers through most of our City of Jurupa Valley, with no regard for the significant physical, social, environmental, and economic impacts that this project will have on our City.
+This project, named the Riverside Transmission Reliability Project (RTRP), will decimate the heart of the City’s future commercial corridor along the I-15 freeway, and significantly impact a number of residents in housing developments in close proximity to the proposed route.
 The City of Jurupa Valley and other interested parties are aggressively working toward preventing this project from moving forward as currently planned.
 Although there may be a justifiable requirement for the City of Riverside to increase their capacity, this should not occur to the physical, social, environmental, and financial detriment this proposed project will place on our City, when there are other viable alternatives that have been ignored by Riverside and SCE.

 Proposed Transmission Line Map

-The time is now for all interested parties to submit letters of protests concerning this project.
-Additionally, there will be other opportunities for protest at the future public hearings at the CPUC.
-A sample letter of protest can be found here.
+The time is now for all members of the public to begin submitting letters to our assigned CPUC Commissioner concerning this project.
+Additionally, there will be other opportunities to comment at the future public hearings at the CPUC.
+A sample letter of concern which supports undergrounding can be found here.
 Please feel free to revise or tailor this sample letter to your specific preference.
-Contact information for filing protests with the CPUC can be found here.
+Contact information for filing comment letters with the CPUC can be found here.

-Several documents concerning this project and actions being taken by the City in response to this ongoing process are listed here with links to each document for reference.
+Several documents concerning this project and actions being taken by the City and others in response to this ongoing process are listed here with links to each document for reference.